ivykroncke/jeopardygame/readme.md

 ## Future Development

 * Add more graphics, animations, and transitions for better UI.
+* A way to reset the game without hitting refresh.
 * Add a second round or a creative alternative to a write-in Final Jeopardy.